edalorzo/hacker-rank-clojure/README.md

 ## Hacker Rank

 In an effort to learn Clojure I've been working on HackerRank problems.
-The following is the list of problems for which I was able to pass all tests.
+The following is the list of problems I've been working on.

 ### Problems Solved